AlloyCI/alloy_ci/doc/docker/README.md

 Many services accept environment variables which allow you to easily change database names or set account names depending on the environment.

-GitLab Runner 0.5.0 and up passes all JSON-defined variables to the created service containers.
+GitLab Runner 0.5.0 and up passes all YAML-defined variables to the created service containers.

 For all possible configuration variables check the documentation of each image